open-telemetry/opentelemetry-java-instrumentation/instrumentation/jdbc/library/README.md

 This mode can be useful for activating tracing for all JDBC connections without modifying the URL.

-In "interceptor mode", the `OpenTelemetryDriver` will intercept calls to `DriverManager.getConnection(url,...)` for all URLs.
-The `OpenTelemetryDriver` provides connections to the `DriverManager` that are instrumented.
-Please note that the `OpenTelemetryDriver` must be registered before the underlying driver, It's recommended to turn on "interceptor mode" in the first place.
+In the "interceptor mode", the `OpenTelemetryDriver` will intercept calls to `DriverManager.getConnection(url,...)` for all URLs.
+The `OpenTelemetryDriver` will return instrumented connections that will delegate calls to the actual DB driver.
+Please note that the `OpenTelemetryDriver` must be registered before the underlying driver - it's recommended to turn on the "interceptor mode" as early as possible.

 For most applications: